Line 5 (Shenzhen Metro): Phase 2 (southern extension)

 On 6 April 2015, a southern extension towards Chiwan station broke ground.
 The southern extension is 7.65 km in length with 7 stations.
+This will greatly shorten the travel time between Bao'an, Qianhai and Shekou.
+As Liwan and Chiwan stations are close to the Dananshan and Xiaonanshan areas and residential neighborhoods, the opening of the extension line will attract more people to the Shekou area and will attract more people to race from Chiwan to Huangbeiling (Line 2 vs Line 5).
 The extension was opened on 28 September 2019.